serilog-contrib/Serilog.Sinks.MFilesSysUtilsEventLog/README.md

 ## How to add Serilog.Sinks.MFilesSysUtilsEventLog to your vault application

 1. Open your vault application solution in Visual Studio and choose `Manage NuGet packages...`.
-Browse for package 'Serilog.Sinks.MFilesSysUtilsEventLog' and add it to your solution.
+Browse for package `Serilog.Sinks.MFilesSysUtilsEventLog` and add it to your solution.
 1. Add `using Serilog;` at the top of your application.
 1. In your VaultApplication.cs class, override InitializeApplication(Vault vault) and add a logging configuration bulder, where you write to the `MFilesSysUtilsEventLogSink` (see below)
-1. Add Serilog Log.xxx() statements in your use case code.
+1. Add Serilog Log.xxx() statements in your vault application use case code.

 See the sample vault application in this solution that uses the sink and even allows for setting the logging level in the vault application configuration in M-Files Admin.